 Where You Can Find WooCommerce Payments

 Before we get to what WooCommerce Payments does, it’s worth sharing where users can expect to find WooCommerce Payments.
-It’s built right into the welcome wizard, so every new store owner will see this as an option.
-And unless you already have experience with eCommerce, and you have a favorite payment gateway (pretty sure I’m the only one that nerdy), you’re likely to choose WooCommerce Payments because it’s made by the same company and has WooCommerce in the name.
+It’s built right into the welcome wizard, along with other online payment methods, so every new store owner will see this as an option.
+And unless you already have experience with ecommerce, and you have a favorite payment gateway (pretty sure I’m the only one that nerdy), you’re likely to choose WooCommerce Payments because it’s made by the same company and has WooCommerce in the name.

 WooCommerce Payments is currently only available in the US for stores that use US dollars.
 So if you don’t see it in the welcome wizard and you are located outside of the US, that’s most likely why.

 Their plan is to slowly add more countries and currencies over time.
 Based on WooCommerce’s international appeal, I expect support for Canada, the UK, and other Western European countries to come next.

 Note: if you want to use WooCommerce Payments and you’re outside of the US, you can sign up to be notified.